BasicsHome and Search

 In later life he seems to have been an eccentric man living two lives.
 In his public life he was a famous artist of prolific genius with a skill to paint in many styles.
 In the private one he lived under assumed names in Margate and Chelsea.

-When he died in 1851 he left more than 19,000 pieces of work to the nation many of them now housed in the Sainsbury Wing of the Tate gallery.
+When he died in 1851 he left more than 19,000 pieces of work.
+Following a decision of the Court of Chancery these works were handed to the nation and, when not on loan, many of them are now housed in the Clore Wing at Tate Britain.

 BibliographyThe Dictionary of National Biography